AdamD-sudo/Crypto-Trade-Jounal/README.md

 ## 💡 Why I Built It

 As an active trader, I found most tracking apps lacked the simplicity and flexibility I needed.
-So I started building my own — a platform that fits my trading workflow, expands my full-stack skills, and showcases my ability to ship and learn independently.
+So I started building my own, a platform that fits my trading workflow, expands my full-stack skills, and showcases my ability to ship and learn independently.

 ---